softilium/elorm/readme.md

 ```

-Pay an attention all methods such as Save(), LoadEntity(), DeleteEntity() take ctx parameter to pass value to event handlers.
+Pay attention that all methods such as Save(), LoadEntity(), DeleteEntity() take ctx parameter to pass value to event handlers.

 ### Create REST API from entities

-ELORM allow to create standart HTTP REST Api for entities.
+ELORM allows you to create standard HTTP REST APIs for entities.
 Filtering, sorting and paging are supported out of the box.
-Let's look on example:
+Let's look at an example:

 ```go
 	// first define config of Api element